 In 1999, Ms. Dobbins sold the business to David & Beverly who opened as Backyard Feed and Seed.
 As the horse population dwindled in Smyrna, Beverly's love for wild birds began to fill the shelves.
 The Atlanta Audobon Society named the property a Wildlife Sanctuary due to the number of rare birds stopping by for a meal from the feeders.
 David and Beverly decided in 2015 it was time to retire and the current chapter began for Smyrna's feed and seed.

-The store underwent a transformation in its first year.
+The store underwent a transformation in its first few years.
 Neighbors carries the same specialty products as the past but has expanded into natural and organic lines of fertilizers, seeds, soils and animal feeds.
 Our team is proud to be a part of the community and neighbors to the fine folks of Smyrna's Historic Williams Park neighborhood.
 We look forward to many new friendships and serving Smyrna's beautiful gardens and happy pets.

 MEET JAMES SMITH OF NEIGHBORS FEED & SEED SUPPLY IN SMYRNA

 Today we’d like to introduce you to James Smith.